 Dead-on views of surfers at Monuments Beach compete with the food for your attention at Manta, the signature restaurant at The Cape, a Thompson Hotel.
 Typical Mexican this is not: The Pacific Rim-themed menu blends Peruvian, Mexican and Japanese traditions—think sea bass ceviche and beef yakitori—with local staples (carnitas tacos on house-made corn tortillas, cactus salad), while the wine list pulls Grenaches and Chardonnays from Mexico’s burgeoning wine regions.
 The result is a fine-dining experience that feels fresh and filling but not heavy, ideal for the region’s sunny desert days and breezy, dry nights.

 Baja cuisine meets Guerrero-inspired dishes at this Cabo San Lucas standby, owned by the namesake Jalapa native.
-The restaurant has had a following since at least the '70s (back then it was called Esthela’s by the sea; Edith bought the space in 1994), thanks in large part to its prime real estate off of Medano beach.
-Dig into fresh caught lobsters, seafood soups, and handmade tortillas beneath a candle-lit palapa, all with views of El Arco in the background.
+The restaurant has had a following for decades (back then it was called Esthela’s by the sea; Edith bought the space in 1994), thanks in large part to its prime real estate off of Medano beach.
+Dig into freshly caught lobsters, seafood soups, and handmade tortillas beneath a candle-lit palapa, all with views of El Arco in the background.

 This is the only office you should visit on vacation: a toes-in-the-sand bar and restaurant on Medano beach, owned by the same group that runs Edith’s.
 Diners sit beneath a large, oceanfront palapa to feast on seafood-focused Mexican—Veracruz-style seabass, octopus with garlic-chili sauce, fish burritos—all within selfie distance of El Arco.
 Visit in the morning for chilaquiles and piles of pancakes, or request an evening reservation to watch the sun sink behind El Arco, margarita in hand.

 An enormous, paper lantern-lit outdoor courtyard makes Don Sanchez an ideal spot for a lingering dinner in San Jose del Cabo.
-Choose from three menus: El Granajdor (organic farm-to-table), El Pescador (seafood), and El Ranchero (organic beef and poultry).
+Choose from menu options that include the Farm (farm-to-table), the Fisherman (seafood), and the Ranch (organic beef and poultry).
 All feature high-end Mexican, with a twist.
-Beet mole is a vegan version of the classic chicken dish; an appetizer named “Belly and Suckers” couples octopus and pork belly; and duck tacos are topped with blackberries, strawberries and crispy plantain.
+Beet mole is a vegan version of the classic chicken dish; an appetizer named “Belly and Suckers” couples octopus and pork belly; and duck tacos are topped with blackberries, strawberries, and crispy plantain.

-Sunset is a big deal in Cabo San Lucas—pinks and reds streak the rock formations like a watercolor painting—and Sunset da Mona Lisa offers one of the best local perches to watch the show.
+Sunset is a big deal in Cabo San Lucas—pinks and reds streak the rock formations like a watercolor painting—and Sunset Monalisa offers one of the best local perches to watch the show.
 Settle in for a pre-dinner glass of bubbly at T. Terrace, an outdoor champagne and oyster bar serving up Taittinger’s top bottles, before digging into Italian and Mediterranean-inspired dishes.